TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant-heat-pump-cold-weather.md

 The initial heat curve setting is calculated based on your expected heat loss.
 We have an expected heat loss of 6kW at -3°C outside and 17°C inside.
 That's equivalent to 300W per degree difference.
 The corresponding heat curve setting is 0.7.

 The expected heat loss is an estimate.
-You typically need to nudge it up or down depending on how close the estimate is to the actual heat loss.
+You typically need to nudge the curve up or down depending on how close the estimate is to the actual heat loss.
 This process works best in cold weather when other heat sources (solar gain, occupancy, cooking) are less significant.

 The usual rule of thumb is to keep reducing the heat curve every few days, one step at a time, until you're too cold.
 Then nudge it back up one step and call it done.
 Since we've had the heat pump installed, I've gradually reduced the heat curve down to 0.55, where it's been for a while.